R5F2136CFKFP uC

 I base this theory on the following observations:

-The information I found from Renesas supports this.
+The information below from Renesas supports this.

 Renesas One Image Bootloader